-Faulty Journal "Advances" indicates that the project may benefit lower income individuals (below regional median income) more than higher income individuals.
+"Advances" indicates that the project may benefit lower income individuals (below regional median income) more than higher income individuals.
 "Challenges" indicates that project benefits skew towards higher income individuals.
-"Even" indicates even distribution of benefits for all income groups.
+"Even" indicates seven distribution of benefits for all income groups.

-"Even" indicates even distribution or benemens for an income youps.
-Provides Point of Access in CC (Pin Bay Area 2040, indicating whether a project provides an access point (such as a station or new roadway facility) in a Community of Concern (Co definition updated with 2018 ACS data).
+This analysis is similar to what was done in Plan Bay Area 2040, indicating whether a project provides an access point (such as a station or new roadway facility) in a Community of Concern (CoC definition updated with 2018 ACS data).
 However, unlike the equity score, this does not reflect which population groups might actually benefit from the project.

 While Valley Link/ACE Rail projects do not have any stations in Communities of Concern in the Bay Area, they do have stations located in Disadvantaged Communities in the San Joaquin Valley.